 The J Approach Uses A “J” Shape.

-In fact, “J” doesn’t mean the jump, it stands for the “J” approach.
-Furthermore, the “J” approach is critical to the success of the jump.
+In fact, “J” doesn’t mean jump, it stands for the shape of the high jump approach.
+Furthermore, the “J” – shaped run-up is critical to the success of the jump.

-Here is a high jump approach diagram showing the different parts of the “J” approach.
+Here is a high jump approach diagram showing the “J” shaped approach from both sides of the landing pit.

-The approach isn’t a real “J” but rather a “J” with half of the curved part.
-Unfortunately, many jumpers think of the whole curved part of the “J” and end up too parallel to the bar at takeoff when takeoff should happen with the plant foot pointed at the back corner of the landing pit.Embed from Getty Images
+The approach mimics a real “J” and stops before flattening out at the bottom.
+Unfortunately, many jumpers run until the end of the “J” and end up too parallel to the bar at takeoff.
+The takeoff step should point anywhere between the back corner and the standard; it should not be parallel or past parallel at takeoff!Embed from Getty Images

 The purpose of the J approach is to gather correct momentum, run the curve while leaning away from the bar, and jump while leaning and allowing the torque of the curve to twist you in the air so you can clear the bar back-first AND allow the leaning takeoff to produce the backward somersault.Embed from Getty Images